Our Flourish Curriculum

 - Varied library books

 We use a mastery approach to the teaching of mathematics.
-Years 1-4 follow the Maths No Problem scheme, which we find gives pupils a firm foundation in mathematics.
-Pupils in Year 5 and Year 6 are taught using White Rose and other materials.
+Reception Class to Year 4 follow the Maths No Problem scheme, which we find gives pupils a firm foundation in mathematics.
+Pupils in Nursery, Year 5 and Year 6 are taught using White Rose and other materials.
 We find this enables a higher proportion of pupils to gain a greater depth assessment at the end of Year 6.
 Lancashire KLIPS is used to ensure high expectations for our pupils.

 Links to Key Stage Information